jonathan-odonnell/milestone-project-4/README.md

 63. Select the "I understand the risk of granting public access to the specified objects" checkbox and click on the "upload" button.
 ![Image of the upload page](media/deployment/aws_63.png)
 64. Run the command ```pip3 install boto3``` and ```pip3 install django-storages``` in the terminal to install the neccessary packages to connect to the Amazon Web Services s3 bucket.
-65. Add "storages" to installed apps and add the Amazon Web Services s3 bucket settings to the static and media settings in settings.py
+65. Add "storages" to installed apps and add the Amazon Web Services s3 bucket settings to the static files and media files settings in settings.py
+66. Add the custom_storages.py file to set the static files and media files storage locations in the relevant s3boto3 storage classes.
-66. Commit these changes to GitHub.
+67. Commit these changes to GitHub.

 ### Heroku